 It does have a good amount of fat on the cap and some moderate marbling, which offers a recognizable buttery taste that usually comes from more expensive cuts like the Ribeye.

-The tri-tip comes as both a large joint, as well as steaks, so it’s very versatile for every need and recipe.
+The tri-tip comes as both a large joint, and as steaks, so it’s very versatile for every need and recipe.

 Popular as a large joint to slow-roast, grill or smoke, it’s more often found as the roast derivative than the steak.
 This way the consumer can decide whether to split it into steaks or cook whole.